 Beach Galleria Mall

 This mini-mall has a unique collection of stores and restaurants.
-If you love Japanese and Korean cuisine and merchandise, you must visit this place.
+You must visit this place if you love Japanese and Korean cuisine and merchandise.

 5171 County Hwy N8, Buena Park, CA